Juicy matchup in NFL's opening week: Seahawks at Packers

 What a juicy matchup to help kick off the NFL's opening week.
-The two best teams in the NFC, Green Bay and Seattle - sorry Atlanta, but that Super Bowl meltdown remains too strong in our minds - face off at Lambeau Field.
+The two best teams in the NFC, Green Bay and Seattle - sorry Atlanta, but that Super Bowl meltdown remains too fresh - face off at Lambeau Field.

 Unlike the AFC, where New England appears a hefty favorite, the NFC seems wide open.
 While clarity for a season that lasts 17 weeks isn't going to come in Week 1 - sometimes it doesn't come until December - it's fair to label the Packers and Seahawks as prime contenders.